xuyunbei/Inexact-preconditioning/TVL1/README.md

 The input image in the TV-L1 experiment (Sec.
 4.2) comes from http://www.hlevkin.com/TestImages/man.bmp.

 ## Instructions
-1. Unzip the three zip files here in this folder.
+1. Unzip the five zip files here in this folder (two of them stores data and three of them are packages).
 2. Open Matlab
 3. Run main.m